How to Get Help for an Alcoholic.

 The intervention should be planned out ahead of time.
 Where to have the intervention, how to tell the alcoholic about the meeting, and when the intervention starts or ends are all matters to take into consideration.
 Sometimes the interventionist will meet with someone in the family prior to the actual date in order to understand the unique circumstances of the alcoholic and his or her loved ones.
 This will better prepare the interventionist on what to say and how to guide the meeting effectively.
 Friends and family often arrive first at the intervention, speak with the interventionist, and then the addict shows up later for the actual intervention.

-It’s important to note that every person who is part of this remains caring and focused on the well-being of the alcoholic.
-Nobody in the process should become hostile, angry, or overly reacting in the group.
-This negative behavior will distract from the goal of the intervention, which is to share how much the loved ones care about their family member suffering from alcoholism.
+It’s important to note that every person who is part of the intervention must remain caring, and focus on the well-being of the alcoholic.
+Nobody in the intervention process should become hostile, angry, or overly reacting in the group.
+Such negative behavior will distract from the goal of the intervention, which is to share how much the loved ones care about their family member suffering from alcoholism.
 The point of intervention is to “wake up” the alcoholic to their hurtful behavior.
 The goal is to discuss all the ways to get help for an alcoholic.
-The motivation is to offer practical help in order for them to be able to break the cycle and live a better life.
+The motivation is to offer practical help in order for them to be able to break the cycle of their addiction in order to live a better life.

 When offering help for an alcoholic, it’s beneficial to keep in contact with them if they do decide to go into treatment.
 You don’t want to put all the effort into getting them into recovery, only to ignore them once they become willing.
 They are probably scared, embarrassed, tired, nervous, and facing a lot during this time.
 This is why maintaining contact is crucial.
 It will help them feel reassured they are not alone.